anacetinho/Y-Finance-Portfolio-Analyzer-Extension/README.md

 ## Supported Models

+The extension dynamically fetches the latest available Gemini models from Google's API.
+Models are automatically updated and may include:
-- **Gemini 1.5 Flash** (Recommended) - Best balance of quality, speed, and reliability
+- **Gemini 1.5 Flash** - Balanced quality and speed
-- **Gemini 1.5 Pro** - High-quality detailed analysis with enhanced reasoning
+- **Gemini 1.5 Pro** - High-quality detailed analysis
+- **Gemini 2.0 Flash / 2.5 Flash** - Latest generation models
-- **Gemini 1.5 Flash-8B** - Fastest option for quick analysis
+- **Gemini Flash-8B** - Fastest option for quick analysis
-- **Gemini 2.0 Flash Experimental** - Latest experimental features and capabilities
+- **Experimental Models** - Cutting-edge features as they're released

+Models are cached for 24 hours and automatically refreshed when you enter your API key in settings.

 ## New Features